 Ensure they’re completely cooled, then wrap them tightly before placing them in the freezer for extended storage.

 Looks absolutely yummy, right?
 Well, they are!
-So, give these Swedish cheese buns a try this weekend and let me know!
+So, try these Swedish cheese buns this weekend and let me know!

 Swedish Cheese Buns Recipe (Ostfrallor)